pupilfirst/wd201-scripts/todo-user-interface/interface-to-delete-to-do/README.md

 </li>
 ```

-After that, we have to write some custom CSS to show/hide the delete icon based on `hover` event.
+After that, we have to write some custom CSS to show/hide the delete icon based on the `hover` event.
 For the time being, we will add the custom CSS in the `<head>` section of this HTML file.
-Later we will move it to separate file.
+Later we will move it to a separate file.
 ```html
 <style>
   .Todo-Item:hover .trash-icon{